vinay-codess/policy/TERMS.md

 - If you do not agree, do not use the app.

 ## Service Description
-- NutriWise helps analyze food products using barcode scans and label OCR, and provides AI-assisted nutrition insights.
+- NutriSense Ai helps analyze food products using barcode scans and label OCR, and provides AI-assisted nutrition insights.
 - The app uses **Supabase** to store profiles, products, and your scan history.
 - The app uses **Azure Computer Vision** to extract text from label photos and **Together AI** to analyze text and ingredients.
 - **OpenFoodFacts** public API provides product data by barcode.